Accelerated processing of your patent application

 Anyone who files a first application to NIPO.
 The scheme applies both to applications filed via a patent attorney and to private applicants.

-Which applications can be processed with AKS?
+Which applications can be processed under AKS?

 What does it cost?